drzax/ausgrid-outages/README.md

-# AusGrid planned outages data
+# Grid outages data

-This repo feteches and archives outage data from the AusGrid website
+This repo feteches and archives outage data from the some Australian energy providers:
+- AusGrid
+- Energex
+- Essential Energy